entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Lu & Zhu (2009, char.
+> - Clement *et al.* (2024): "Lu & Zhu (2009, char.
 19) used the presence of anteriorly arched premaxilla (their "premaxillary") in order to address interrelationships among onychodontiforms and out-groups including *Diplocercides* and *Styloichthys*. *Diplocercides*, *Styloichthys* and *Psarolepis* were coded as having anteriorly arched premaxillae, whereas *Onychodus*, *Strunius* and *Bukkanodus* lack anteriorly arched premaxillae.
 However, the condition of the premaxillae is unknown in *Diplocercides kayseri* and *D. heiligenstockiensis*.
 In *Styloichthys* the premaxillae are unknown, but the zone of articulation of the premaxillae are preserved."

 > - The coding of *Qujingodus* is 1.